I was seven when my mom found me painting over her wedding dress.

 2- I want people to realize that what they are touching is some material that should be recycled to avoid more pollution into the environment.

-Working digitally has allowed me to find a great way to reduce my carbon footprint, which has been my message though my "up-cycled" materials work anyway.
-So I say that works perfectly for me.
+Working digitally has allowed me to find a great way to reduce my carbon footprint, which has been my message through textural work.
+It works perfectly for me.

 Regardless if it is Analog or Digital, my thought process is attached to a narrative.

 "I don't just paint, I tell a story."